zhaolandelong/zhaolandelong.github.io/README.md

-# My Blog
+# Dylan's Blog
 This repo just to active the github page: https://zhaolandelong.github.io/

-The sorce codes are [here](https://gitee.com/zhaolandelong/zhaolandelong), to away from BFW.
+Stay Hungry Stay Foolish and Keep Learning All the Way.